 LOS ANGELES (DOWNTOWN AND VICNITY) - Boot Camp Classes at Grand Park.
 Grand Park will be hosting a free boot camp class on Tuesdays from 5:30 - 6:30 p.m. through September 26.
 The class is open to everyone and

 all fitness levels, and it will be held on the event lawn between Spring Street and Broadway.
 Information: www.grandparkla.org.

 LOS ANGELES (SOUTH) - Zumba and Cardio Kick Classes.
 Free Zumba and Cardio Kick classes are offered at Crenshaw Plaza, 3650 W. Martin Luther King Jr. Boulevard.
 Classes have size

 limits; check website for current schedules.
 Information: (323) 290-6636 or www.baldwinhillscrenshawplaza.com.

 REDONDO BEACH - Yoga at the Pier.
-The Redondo Beach Pier offers a free yoga class every third Saturday of the month from noon - 2 p.m.
-Check the Pier
+The Redondo Beach Pier offers a free yoga class every second Saturday of the month from 10 - 11 a.m. at the Octagon.